0%

 Tokens Card

-Temporary shades created by abilities or effects
+Temporary spirits created by card effects

 Parts of a Card